 After Howey and his team published their series investigating criminal acts by Mississippi sheriffs, state lawmakers passed a 2024 law that gives investigative powers to Mississippi’s law enforcement certification board, allowing the board to revoke officer licenses even when they are not yet charged with a crime.

-In California, legislators are currently considering whether to pass AB-3021, a law that would require police and DA investigators to inform the families of people killed by police that they have the right to know the status of their loved one before answering questions.
-The law was inspired by Howey’s reporting and cited in press releases written by the bill’s author.
-As of June, 2024, the proposed law has passed the California State Assembly and is awaiting a vote by the the state senate.
+In California, legislators inspired by Howey’s reporting introduced a bill in 2024 that would have required police and DA investigators to inform the families of people killed by police that they have the right to know the status of their loved one before answering questions.
+Howey’s reporting on this subject was cited in press releases written by the bill’s author.

 In 2020, Howey’s reporting on San Francisco’s controversial use of sweeps to confiscate unhoused residents’ belongings led the city to temporarily (and unofficially) halt the practice.